 Did you find your blind spots?

-If you didn't find your blind spot, you probably didn't do it right.
-The key is to constantly stare at the cross with your right eye and not break contact.
-Maybe you should give another go.
+If you didn't find your blind spot, you either didn't do it right or you have a very special set of eyes.
+The key to finding your blind spot here is to constantly stare at the cross with your right eye and not break contact while simultaneously keeping the black star in your peripheral vision.
+Maybe you should give it another go.